The most satisfying vegetarian meal you’ll ever eat. Guaranteed.

 In a pan, add a splash of olive oil.
 Add 2 cloves of chopped garlic, 2 teaspoons of cumin, and 2 teaspoons of paprika.

 Once the garlic has softened (1 minute) add the peppers and onion.
 Fry until soft, on a medium to low heat.
 Add a bit of water if it starts catching on the pan.
 This should take about 10-15 minutes.

 Once softened, add your black beans.
 Mash everything together.

 Remove your sweet potatoes from the oven.
-Scoop of the flesh, and save the skins.
+Scoop out the flesh and save the skins.
 Add the flesh to the black bean chilli.
 Mix everything together.

-Assembly time.
-Re-stuff the skins with the chilli.
+Assemble time.
+Stuff the sweet potato skins with the chilli.
 Add a big dollop of guac.
 Top with a generous grating of cheddar, and garnish with any leftover spring onions, red chillies and coriander.
 Enjoy!